colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

     BB-FlappyBao
     py_shopping-sample

 Our baseline's not looking so hot now.
-It's interesting to note some mistakes here that the RBM model never makes.
+It's interesting to note some mistakes here that the RBM model almost never makes.
 For example, it never flubs the formatting of a URL.
 It's also very good at picking a consistent scheme for case and separators for each name, e.g.:

     SAPAPP
     ruby-fale-project